Qlik-Partner-Tools/qmi-scenarios/qmi-qs-sn/README.md

 |.\qlik| Qlik1234|

 ## Purpose
-This scenario is a basic installation of Qlik Sense with GeoAnalytics.
+This scenario is a basic installation of Qlik Sense.

 ## What is installed
 ### Software
 1. Qlik Sense Server
-2. GeoAnalytics Base 5.8.1
-3. GeoAnalytics Plus 1.7.0
-4. Qlik Web Connectors
-5. Microsoft Access Database Engine 2016

 ### Support Information
 | Author | Version | Date Published |